 The Lean Startup Methodology in a nutshell

-Steve Blank, launched the Lean Startup Movement, which as he explained in a 2013 HBR article “Why the Lean Start-Up Changes Everything” defined it as:
+In the 2013 HBR article “Why the Lean Start-Up Changes Everything” Steve Blank defined the lean startup as:

 It’s a methodology called the “lean start-up,” and it favors experimentation over elaborate planning, customer feedback over intuition, and iterative design over traditional “big design up front” development.